Skip to content

 » READ MORE: Trump says only he can ‘prevent World War III,’ but his embrace of autocrats endangers the USA. | Trudy Rubin

-The president-elect has reportedly had as many as seven private phone calls with the Russian leader since stepping down in 2020.
+Trump has reportedly had as many as seven private phone calls with the Russian leader since stepping down in 2020.
 No doubt they were discussing Trump’s pledge to resolve the Ukraine conflict in 24 hours before even being sworn in.
 Yet, there is no way — I repeat, no way — Trump can do such a deal without surrendering to Putin’s terms, which will mean ending Ukraine’s independence and delivering it to Russian domination.
 Moreover, Putin is fully aware of Trump’s susceptibility to flattery, which the former KGB colonel will freely exploit.

 Trump shows no signs he realizes the weakness that surrendering Ukraine to Putin will signal globally.
 Rather than build respect for Trump’s strength, this betrayal would convince Beijing that the president is prepared to surrender Taiwan.
-Meantime, NATO would be wounded, perhaps fatally, by a Trump surrender to a major adversary, which, in turn, would encourage Iran and North Korea to do their worst.
+Meantime, NATO would be wounded, perhaps fatally, by a Trump capitulation to a major adversary, which, in turn, would encourage China, Iran and North Korea to do their worst.

 Many observers believe the only explanation for Trump’s affinity for Putin must be that Russian security services have compromising material on him.
 To the contrary, I believe that affinity has grown out of Trump’s admiration for the Russian dictator’s macho persona — and ability to rule without being pestered by legislators, the press, demonstrations, or any curbs on his power.
 Never mind if Putin has his opponents poisoned or sent to Siberia (questioned on this, Trump once said, “We’ve got a lot of killers, too”).

-Add to the gift bag for Putin the admiration of MAGA conservatives and Trump acolytes, such as Steve Bannon, over the Russian leader’s supposed “traditional values.”
+Add to the gift bag for Putin the admiration of MAGA conservatives and Trump acolytes, such as Steve Bannon, for the Russian leader’s supposed “traditional values.”
 Of course, Putin’s version of such values means overt hostility to gays, women’s rights, and dark-skinned Russians.
 It also means hypocritically promoting Russian Orthodox Christianity while massacring Ukrainian Christians and persecuting minority sects at home.

 Yet, nothing exemplifies Trump’s fascination with autocrats more clearly than his bromance with Orbán, who has transformed Hungarian democracy into one-man rule.